The metering device inside a Carrier centrifugal chiller. The accumeter has a much greater cooling capability than a gaseous refrigerant.

 A heat pump or air conditioner that has components in two locations, usually with part of the system located inside and the other outside your home.

 A unit that monitors and controls your HVAC system.

 One ton is equal 12,000 BTUH (A unit of measure for cooling capacity)

 An upflow furnace takes cool air from the bottom and blows warmed air out the top into the ductwork.
-This type of furnace is usually installed in a basement or an out of the way space.
+This type of furnace is usually installed in a basement or in a space that is out of the way.

-A ventilators job is to captures heating or cooling energy from stale indoor air and transfers it to fresh incoming air.
+A ventilator's job is to capture heating or cooling energy from stale indoor air and transfer it to fresh incoming air.

 A way to increase your home comfort and energy efficiency is by controlling when and where heating and cooling occurs in a home.
 Programmable thermostats are used to control operating times of the equipment while dampers are used to direct air flow to certain parts of the home.